externalhost0/spotty.nvim/README.md

 After performing the above steps, your next launch of Neovim will automatically prompt you to grant your created app permissions.

-The request for authorization will repeat after an hour as Spotify tokens are only good for one hour.

 ### Setup

 In your lualine configuration just add the component "spotty", this may look something like: